spoorthipujariadobe/aepsdk-optimize-android/Documentation/api-reference.md

 ## resetIdentities

-This `MobileCore` API can also be invoked to clear out the client-side data for the Optimize extension, such as the in-memory propositions cache.
-For details on syntax, usage and availability, refer to [Mobile Core - Reset identities](https://github.com/adobe/aepsdk-core-android).
+This MobileCore API is a request to each extension to reset its identities.
+Every extension responds to this request in its own unique manner.
+For example, Optimize extension uses this API call to clear out its client-side in-memory propositions cache.
+For details, see [Mobile Core - API reference](https://github.com/adobe/aepsdk-core-android/blob/main/Documentation/MobileCore/api-reference.md).

 ## updatePropositions